joshuarobs/fnr-test4/docs/github-secrets.md

 3. Once setup is complete, your repository is ready for automated deployments:
    - Push to `main` branch → Production deployment
    - Push to `staging` branch → Staging deployment

+# SSL Configuration

+The application uses Let's Encrypt for SSL certificates, which:
+- Are automatically obtained during server setup
+- Are valid for 90 days
+- Auto-renew when they reach 30 days before expiration
+- Provide trusted HTTPS encryption recognized by all modern browsers
+- Require a valid domain name pointing to your server IP